Magnus7811/cybersecurity_internship/README.md

 python app.py
 ```

-Now, your Secure File Sharing System will be running locally, ensuring that all files and data are encrypted and shared securely.
+Your Secure File Sharing System will now be running locally, ensuring all files and data are encrypted in transit and at rest.